cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 <HighlightBox type="note">

-**We recommend you attempt the exercise as soon as you finish the week's material, or by by Thursday, June 1st, 11:59pm UTC.**
+**We recommend you attempt the exercise as soon as you finish the week's material, or by Thursday, June 1st, 11:59pm UTC.**
 <br/><br/>
 Do not worry if you do not pass the exercise: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.